-- A. The Federal Water Pollution Control Act (FWPCA), 33 U.S.C. § 1321., requires that when a spill occurs, the President take such action as necessary to ensure effective and immediate removal of a discharge, and mitigation or prevention of a substantial risk of a discharge of oil into the waters of the United States.
+A. The Federal Water Pollution Control Act (FWPCA), 33 U.S.C. §1251 et seq., provides a means to restore and maintain the chemical, physical, and biological integrity of the Nation's waters.
 The National Contingency Plan (NCP), 40 CFR Part 300, prepared in accordance with the FWPCA, assigns duties to Federal agencies to protect the public health and welfare, including fish, wildlife, natural resources and the public.
 The NCP designates the Federal On Scene Coordinator (FOSC) as the person responsible for coordinating an oil spill response.

-(The abbreviation OSC is used in the NCP, while the abbreviation for Federal On Scene Coordinator is FOSC in this agreement.)
-Nothing in this agreement limits the authority of the Federal On Scene Coordinator as defined in the NCP. - B. The Endangered Species Act of 1973 (ESA), as amended, 16 U.S.C. §1531 et seq., provides a means to protect threatened and endangered species and the ecosystems upon which they depend.
+B. The Endangered Species Act of 1973 (ESA), as amended, 16 U.S.C. §1531 et seq., provides a means to protect threatened and endangered species and the ecosystems upon which they depend.
 The ESA requires that Federal agencies insure that the actions they authorize, fund, or carry out do not jeopardize listed species or adversely modify their designated critical habitat.
 Regulations for conducting Section 7 consultation are set forth in 50 CFR Part 402.